mochi-hpc-experiments/python-io-pipeline-bench/README.md

 This is a simple benchmark to measure the throughput of various I/O pipelining methods in Python.

+See [example results from a run on a standard laptop](example-results/thinkpad-laptop-2025-10-20/README.md) if you want to skip to results.

 ## What does the benchmark do?

 The core idea of the benchmark is to run N simultaneous concurrent data transfer